maluio/agentic-k8s/README.md

 # Agentic K8S Experiment

-An experiment to manage a Kubernetes cluster through a llm chat interface.
+An experiment to manage a Kubernetes cluster through a LLM chat interface.

-* The bootstrap scripts install ...
+* The bootstrap scripts installs ...
   * a k3s single node Kubernetes "cluster"
   * ArgoCD running in that cluster
   * A `k8s-agent-root` ArgoCD application that manages child applications